Midmark

-Midmark Corporation makes medical, dental, and veterinary products and provides related services.
-It was founded in 1915 as The Cummings Machine Company.
-Headquartered in Dayton, Ohio, USA, Midmark maintains production and administrative offices in Versailles, Ohio, as well as seven other locations in the United States, one in Mumbai, India, and one in Quattro Castella, Italy.
+Midmark Corporation is an American company that manufactures medical, dental, and veterinary products and provides related services.
+It is a privately held company, and was founded in 1915 as The Cummings Machine Company.

+Headquartered in Dayton, Ohio.
+The company maintains production and administrative offices in Versailles, Ohio, as well as seven other locations in the US; one in Mumbai, India and one in Quattro Castella, Italy.